-The 2017-2018 fee was \$232 per semester for full-time Pennsylvania residents, and \$353 per semester for full-time nonresidents.
+The 2018-2019 fee was \$239 per semester for full-time Pennsylvania residents, and \$364 per semester for full-time nonresidents.
 Part-time Pennsylvania residents pay \$20 per credit, and part-time nonresidents pay \$30 per credit.

 Refunds.
 The policies and schedule for tuition refunds also apply to the general fee.
+The technology fee is nonrefundable after the drop/add period.

-Rates subject to change for 2018-2019.
+Rates subject to change for 2019-2020.